tox-dev/tox/docs/explanation.rst

 The PEP asks tools not to overwrite a redirect file another tool wrote.
 The file carries no marker of who wrote it, so tox judges by the target.
-It treats a path inside the :ref:`work_dir` or one of its environments as its own and leaves any other path in place. tox also leaves a ``.venv`` directory alone, so projects managed by ``python -m venv``, uv or PDM keep working as before.
+It treats a path inside the :ref:`work_dir` or one of its environments as its own and leaves any other path in place. tox also leaves a ``.venv`` directory alone, so projects managed by ``python -m venv``, uv or PDM keep working as before. tox also writes no redirect file while a tox environment's :ref:`env_dir` is ``.venv`` and :ref:`venv_redirect` is unset, because that environment is the ``.venv`` the PEP describes.
+Set :ref:`venv_redirect` to ``true`` there and tox stops the run.
+Before it builds that environment, tox deletes a redirect file an earlier tox run left in its place, and fails the environment on any other file it finds there.
 And because an environment is unusable between the moment tox empties it and the moment the new interpreter lands, tox removes its redirect before a recreate and writes it back once the run ends.

 The feature is provisional. :PEP:`832` is still a draft whose format changed twice during review, and tox tracks the PEP rather than its own earlier behavior, so a minor or patch release may change what tox writes.
 Set :ref:`venv_redirect`